NicolasPalomaresDS/CNN_Aedes_Mosquito_Classification/README.md

 * `util/`: Folder containing scripts required for the proper execution of the Notebook.
 * `gui/`: Folder containing the GUI script used for testing the final model.

 The final trained model is not inlcuded in this repository.
-You can access to it through the following link:
+You can access to it through the following Google Drive link:

 * [Aedes Classification Trained Model (Google Drive)](https://drive.google.com/drive/folders/1LvRJgP3TuDlwX755R4j6fICcbMMVHiCj?usp=sharing)